JomBelajarJava/jombelajarjava-scraper/README.md

 # scraper

-A scraper for Jom Belajar Java wordpress blog
+A scraper for Jom Belajar Java wordpress blog.

 ### Usage